SAML Authentication Overview

 SCIM Provisioning of User Accounts

-After enabling SAML authentication, you can optionally configure the provisioning of user accounts from the identity provider (IdP) to StreamSets.
+After enabling SAML authentication, you can optionally configure the provisioning of user accounts from the identity provider (IdP) to IBM StreamSets.

 Note: At this time, you can configure SCIM provisioning when using Microsoft Entra ID (previously known as Azure AD) as your IdP.
 Provisioning support for additional IdPs will be provided in future releases.

-StreamSets supports System for Cross-domain Identity Management (SCIM) 2.0.
+IBM StreamSets supports System for Cross-domain Identity Management (SCIM) 2.0.
 SCIM is a standard implemented within the supported IdPs that allows for the automatic provisioning of user accounts from the IdP to a service provider.
-When a user or group is created, updated, or deleted in the IdP, the same changes are automatically made in the service provider, StreamSets in this case.
+When a user or group is created, updated, or deleted in the IdP, the same changes are automatically made in the service provider, IBM StreamSets in this case.

 SCIM provisioning simplifies user and group management.
-Instead of manually creating and updating IdP users and groups in StreamSets, you can configure SCIM provisioning once.
-The IdP provisioning process automatically performs an initial synchronization of users and groups to StreamSets, and then performs incremental synchronizations at regular intervals so that updates made to users and groups in the IdP are also made to StreamSets.
+Instead of manually creating and updating IdP users and groups in IBM StreamSets, you can configure SCIM provisioning once.
+The IdP provisioning process automatically performs an initial synchronization of users and groups to IBM StreamSets, and then performs incremental synchronizations at regular intervals so that updates made to users and groups in the IdP are also made to IBM StreamSets.

 After you configure SCIM provisioning for your organization, you cannot use Control Hub to invite users, create groups, or update user and group details.
 Instead, you create and update users and groups within the IdP.